 88. Sale or supply of certain computer games to minors

-(1) A person must not sell or supply to a minor who is under 15 years of age a computer game classified MA (15+) unless the person is a parent or guardian of the minor.
+(1) A person must not sell or supply to a minor who is under 15 years of age a computer game classified MA 15+ unless the person is a parent or guardian of the minor.

 Penalty: $5 000.